-This post is sponsored by Yarnspirations
+Post sponsored by Yarnspirations

-The Summer Ripple Afghan by Yarnspirations really draws you in.
+The Summer Ripple Crochet Blanket by Yarnspirations really draws you in.
 Aren’t ripples just gorgeous?
 Ripples are a wonderful way to incorporate modern style with traditional roots in your home.
 The flow of the design, for me, invites a comforting rhythm – representing the ebbs and flows that make up our lives.
 What’s more thrilling than creating a statement piece that has internal meaning as well?

-- Check your current row a few times as you go.
+Check your current row a few times as you go.
 It’s easy to get in a rhythm and forget part of the repeat.
 Particularly the two groups of 5 double crochet – there was more than one instance where I realized on the next row that I only had one group of five.
 Whoops!
 There’s no good way to hide that little goof so off to frogtown I went!

 One of the biggest questions I have before jumping into a project that’ll take me hours and hours to complete is, will it be worth it?
 If it isn’t going to hold up to everyday use, that’s really important to know upfront.